Biden, Dems get low marks on spending talks: AP-NORC poll

 Still, the poll shows ratings of Republicans’ role in the situation are even worse.
 Just 18% percent approve of how Republicans in Congress are handling negotiations over the spending package, while 49% disapprove.
 Republicans, who have been shut out from the talks over the bill, are expected to overwhelmingly, if not unanimously, oppose the Democratic package.

 Democrats have pared back Biden’s plans at the insistence of Democratic Sens.
 Joe Manchin of West Virginia and Kyrsten Sinema of Arizona.
-Still, they are struggling to reach agreement on a smaller framework of priorities and a means to pay for them.
+Still, they are struggling to reach agreement on a smaller set of priorities and a means to pay for them.
+The White House unveiled a long-awaited framework of an agreement Thursday morning, though it was unclear when legislation would be ready or when a vote would occur.

 Kristopher Bennefield, 39, of San Augustine, Texas, voiced frustration with Democrats “being so indecisive among themselves.”
 And he said Biden bears responsibility, because “if he can’t get his own party to do anything, how can he really do anything else?”